N-Shimoda/KG-MCQA/README.md

 ### Create Environment

-Run the following command to create conda environment with required libraries.
+Run the following command to create a conda environment with the required libraries.
 It automatically installs the original package `kgraph`.

 ```shell
 conda env create -f environment.yml